-countGenes A logic indicating whether it is the number of genes (if TRUE) or isoform switches (if FALSE) which primary result in gain/loss that are counted.
-Default plot A logic indicting whether the analysis should be plotted.
-If TRUE and returnResult localTheme General ggplo2 theme with which the plot is made, see ?ggplot2::theme for more info.
+- countGenes A logic indicating whether it is the number of genes (if TRUE) or isoform switches (if FALSE) which primary result in gain/loss that are counted.
+Default is TRUE. - plot A logic indicting whether the analysis should be plotted.
+If TRUE and returnResult = FALSE the ggplot2 object will be returned instead.
+Default is TRUE. - localTheme General ggplo2 theme with which the plot is made, see ?ggplot2::theme for more info.
 Default is theme_bw(base_size = 14).